-This is particularly important for the interiors industry considering your target audience – who are looking for interior inspiration.
+This is particularly important for the interiors industry considering your target audience – those who are looking for interior inspiration.
 A messy website, or some that lack consistency and visual appeal are likely to be off-putting to this type of user.

 As mentioned previously your website is a chance for you to demonstrate how you are different from your competitors, what do you offer that’s different?
-This messaging should be inclusive in your branding message.
+This messaging should be inclusive of your branding message.

 In addition to this, any translations required can be incorporated into a workflow, which ensures that translations are processed correctly across all of your sites.